Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Introduction

 Ideally one would like to initialize an atomic clock inside the interferometer without disturbing the center-of-mass (COM) motion of the atomic test masses which serve as inertial reference.
 Hence, recoilless internal transitions are strongly beneficial or might even be necessary since they can ease the experimental constraints and the implementation significantly.
 In this study, we examine recoilless transitions implemented via two-photon E1-M1 couplings, i.e. two-photon transitions consisting of one electric dipole (E1) and one magnetic dipole (M1) transition.
 This type of two-photon process has previously been investigated for Doppler-free two-photon spectroscopy~\cite{Grynberg1983,Rahaman2023} and for the application in optical atomic vapor clocks~\cite{Alden2014,AldenDiss2014} without COM motion.
 In contrast to these previous studies, we will consider the full quantum nature of all atomic degrees of freedom -- internal and COM.
 Due to the quantized nature of the COM degrees of freedom one would \textit{a priori} expect that the LPAI phase shift suffers from the corresponding delocalizing light-matter interaction~\cite{Lopp2021}.
-In particular, we find after incorporating COM motion that additional momentum kicks and thus branches appear when considering realistic spatial laser profiles.
+In particular, we find after incorporating COM motion that additional branch-dependent phases as well as momentum kicks and thus branches appear when considering realistic spatial laser profiles.
+The effect of phase shifts due to finite-time pulses with Doppler-shifted detunings for different classical Rabi frequencies has been investigated by Gillot et al.~\cite{Gillot2016} for Mach-Zehnder-type atom interferometers.
+Here, in contrast, the effects arise due to position-dependent Rabi frequencies in addition to the finite pulse time and structured laser beams when considering the quantized atomic COM.
 However, we show that the protocols of Roura~\cite{Roura2020} and Ufrecht et al.~\cite{Ufrecht2020} are resilient to leading order effects in the induced COM spread when compared to the interferometer size.
 Nonetheless, our results can serve as a guide when such or similar corrections need to be accounted for or modeled in future high precision experiments.